tvdboom/ATOM/docs_sources/user_guide/models.md

 useful for a set of equally well performing models in order to balance out their individual weaknesses.
 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/ensemble.html#voting-classifier).

-A voting model is created from a trainer through the [voting](../../API/ATOM/atomclassifier/#voting) method.
+A voting model is created from a trainer through the [voting][atomclassifier-voting] method.
 The voting model is added automatically to the list of models in the trainer, under the `Vote` acronym.
 The underlying estimator is a custom adaptation of [VotingClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html)